sderosiaux/every-single-day-i-tldr/README.md

-# *Almost* every single day I TLDR!
+# _Almost_ every single day I TLDR!

 Here, I list all the articles, blog posts, pages I've read, or videos I've watched, that I found interesting.
 It's like a huge shared bookmarks registry with y'all!
 Or it's like a daily newsletter without newsletter.
-I also maintain a [blog](https://www.sderosiaux.com/) if you're interested.
+Use Ctrl+F and find what you want.
+Fun fact: Github only displays the readme until ~5000 lines.

 I'm reading mostly about Scala, Data Engineering, Java, Javascript, Big Data, DDD, and technology. :muscle:

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
+I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

 # 26-02-2020